RaphaelRe/vimconfigs/README.md

 # vimconfigs
 This are my vimconfigs...
-Currently I use neovim because of better Plugins (?)
+Currently I use neovim because of async code completion